 Unfortunately, if you’re in business today, you know the need to offer your clients extra time to pay their invoices, or you could be driven out of business by competitors who will.
 However, you also know that you need that money to pay your employees and other business expenses.

 AR financing could be the solution for you and your business.

 Accounts Receivable Financing Can Fund Your Business’s Growth

 You’re working hard to build a successful and profitable business.
-You might be ready to expand or you could find yourself short on payroll this month.
+You might be ready to expand, or you could find yourself short on payroll this month.
 Whatever the reason, you need quick cash, and accounts receivable financing is a great option.

-If your business can show consistent sales and you have a good customer base who pay their invoices, then consider AR financing to help improve your cash flow.
+If your business can show consistent sales and you have a good customer base who pay their invoices, then consider AR financing to help improve your company’s cash flow.

-Don’t wait another minute agonizing over paying bills or upgrading outdated equipment.
-Check out our simple two-minute application, and start financing your business today.
+Don’t wait another minute agonizing overpaying bills or upgrading outdated equipment.
+Check out our simple two-minute application and start financing your business today.